View James Holley's Obituary on AikenStandard.com and share memories

 Expressions of sympathy for the family may be left by visiting www.georgefuneralhomes.com

-Published in The Aiken Standard and North Augusta Star from Oct.
-12 to Oct.
-23, 2019
+Published in The Aiken Standard and North Augusta Star on Oct.
+13, 2019